MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

 \[Output\] A pointer to a buffer that contains the maximum size in bytes of the underlying data in this column.

 *DecimalDigits*
-\[Output\] A pointer to a buffer that contains the decimal digits of underlying data in this column, as defined by [https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/decimal-digits].
+\[Output\] A pointer to a buffer that contains the decimal digits of underlying data in this column, as defined by [Decimal Digits](https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/decimal-digits).
 If the number of decimal digits cannot be determined or is not applicable, the value is discarded.

 *Nullable*
 \[Output\] A pointer to a buffer that contains a value which indicates whether this column may contain NULL values.
 Possible values: